Hima128/Sql_destroyer/README.md

 - Proxy support for bypassing stricter firewalls.
 - Enhanced error handling and logging.
 - Integration with additional security testing tools for comprehensive testing.

-### License
-This tool is provided under the MIT License.
-See LICENSE.txt for more details.

 ---